BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_02.md

 Unfortunately, without our snag machine, we can't catch this Quagsire nor future Shadow Pokemon until we fix it.
 Talk to the monitor next to you.
 If you recall the password from a previous run, you can use it to skip this fight now:

-TODO This is techincally NG+ in a sense

 <div class="spoilerDiv">
   <div class="spoilerText" style="display:none">
     XE089321
   </div>
-  <a display="initial" class="spoilerBtn" title="Click to show/hide content" type="button">Click for the Executive ID</a>
+  <a display="initial" class="spoilerBtn" title="Click to show/hide content" type="button">Click for the Executive ID.
+Not recommended on first playthroughs.</a>
 </div>

 Otherwise, you'll need to transfer Volcanion to Carotos Mountain.
 Exit at the bottom and follow the path out to the main part of the Mountain, then go up.